tejada7/Java-Certification/OCP_Java17.md

 java -p mods -m moduleName/pathToClass.ClassName
 ```
 ### Concurrency
-- The `volatile` keywords ensures that only one thread is modifying a variable at a time and that data read by multiple
+- The `volatile` keyword ensures that only one thread is modifying a variable at a time and that data read by multiple
 threads is consistent.
 However, **it does not provide thread-safety**
 - `atomic` is the property of an operation to be run as a single unit of execution without any interference from another
 thread